mrevans7/ST558_Project1/README.md

 ```

 Once this is done, we will rename the columns of this data frame so that
-they match the inital column names.
+they match the initial column names.

 ``` r
 #Rename the columns